 Members of the school council are expected to show the highest standard of behaviour and attitude in and out of school, in order to act as role models to other children.
 They also get the chance to meet with adults within the school to voice their opinions and ideas to keep the school moving forward.

 What do we do?

 We meet every other Thursday morning with Mrs Price in order to discuss our latest projects and share ideas.
 As a group, we all bring ideas from our class mates about how to improve our school and discuss this during our meeting.
 Each person in the group has an important role from voicing ideas to writing the meeting minutes as the group secretary.
 We will follow a pre set agenda, but there will also be opportunities for the children to bring problems, discussions and solutions to the meeting.
 We decide as a group the best projects to take forward because we think about the impact that they will have on the children in our school!

 - To help the school to thrive in new projects that we undertake.

 - To ensure that our school community is strong and everyone is happy.

 - To allow the voices of all the children to be heard via collecting views from our class.

-We have lots of projects this term.
-Here are just a few:
+We have lots of projects this year.
+Here are just a few

 - Researching Charities for our house groups.